davidsun0/jclass/MANUAL.md

 [Accessor] **invoke-dynamic-info-type** dynamic-info => type \
 [Function] **invoke-dynamic-info-p** object => boolean

-- *bootstrap-index*: an 8-bit integer representing an index in the class's bootstrap-methods attribute
+- *bootstrap-index*: an 8-bit integer index in the class's bootstrap-methods attribute
-- *name*: a string representing the name of a field or method
+- *name*: a field or method name string
-- *type*: a string representing a type descriptor
+- *type*: a type descriptor string

 See the JVM Specification 4.4.10 for the semantics of the dynamic info and the invoke dynamic info. \